rse/audio-setup/audio-basics.md

     ```

 - **Visualizations**: there are multiple audio visualizations in practice:
-   - **Volume Meter** is a usual 1-D audio visualization showing the Volume (dBFS/LUFS).
+   - **Volume Meter** is a usual 1-D audio visualization showing the Volume (dB FS / LUFS).
    - **Frequency Spectrum** is a usual 2-D audio visualization (of equalizers) showing on the
-     x-axis the Frequency (Hz) and on the y-axis the Volume (dBFS/LUFS).
+     x-axis the Frequency (Hz) and on the y-axis the Volume (dB FS / LUFS).
    - **Envelope Graph** (german **Hüllkurve**) is a usual 2-D audio visualization (of
      expanders, de-essers, and compressors) showing on the x-axis the time
-     (s) and on the y-axis the Volume (dBFS/LUFS) of left (positive) and
+     (s) and on the y-axis the Volume (dB FS / LUFS) of left (positive) and
      right (negative) channels.
    - **Spectogram** is a usual heatmap-style, colored, 2-D audio
      visualization (of noise suppressors) showing on the x-axis the time (s), on the y-axis the
-     Frequency (Hz), and with the color the Volume (dBFS/LUFS).
+     Frequency (Hz), and with the color the Volume (dB FS / LUFS).
    - **Dynamics Response Graph** is a usual static 2-D audio configuration visualization (of
      gates, expanders, compressors, and limiters) showing
-     on the x-axis the incoming signal Volume (dBFS/LUFS) and on
+     on the x-axis the incoming signal Volume (dB FS / LUFS) and on
-     the y-axis the outgoing signal Volume (dBFS/LUFS).
+     the y-axis the outgoing signal Volume (dB FS / LUFS).

-- **Generated Sound**: audio engineers sometimes use different generated sounds:
+- **Generated Sound**: audio engineers sometimes use different generated sounds for testing purposes:
    - **White Noise** consists of random amplitudes across the entire
      frequency range and can be compared to a waterfall with water falling
-     at different speeds and hitting different surfaces
+     at different speeds and hitting different surfaces.
    - **Pink Noise** consists of random amplitudes across the entire frequency range where
      the amplitudes of the higher frequences are less strong than the low
-     frequences and can be compared of a light to medium rainfall
+     frequences and can be compared of a light to medium rainfall.
    - **Brown Noise** consists of random amplitudes across the low and mid frequency
      range where the amplitudes of the higher frequences are less strong
      than the low frequences, and can be compared to the hard, gentle surf
-     that comes with a storm
+     that comes with a storm.
    - **Sine Tone** is an amplitude at just a single frequency, and is considered
      the fundamental sound.